3mdeb/fwupd-bsd-documentation/dragonflybsd/test-results/regression-logs-comparison.md

 ## Logs from tests

-Logs from the tests are aviable on the [cloud](https://cloud.3mdeb.com/index.php/apps/files/?dir=/projects/BSD/dragonflybsd&fileid=517420).
+Logs from the tests are available on the [cloud](https://cloud.3mdeb.com/index.php/apps/files/?dir=/projects/BSD/dragonflybsd&fileid=517420).

 ## Summary

-The test results on both machines are identical, which proves that they have been entered changes in the custom version don't adversely affect on the operating system.
+The test results on both machines are identical, which proves that they have been entered changes in the custom version don't adversely affect the operating system.